IUDataStructuresCourse/course-web-page-spring-2024/lectures/linked-lists.md

 Answer: code reuse.

-Example: `equals` algorithm for comparing contents of two sequences.
+Example: the `equals` algorithm for comparing the contents of two sequences.
 Consider how much code is needed to implement this algorithm for arrays (A), singly-linked lists (SL), doubly-linked lists (DL), and combinations of them.
 The algorithm has two